revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 <blockquote>

 - If several profiles are specified, a last-wins strategy applies.
-- For example, if profiles prod,live are specified by the spring.profiles.active property (i.e. `spring.profiles.active=prod,live`), values in `application-prod.properties` can be overridden by those in `application-live.properties`.
+- For example, if profiles prod,live are specified by the spring.profiles.active property (i.e.`spring.profiles.active=prod,live`), values in `application-prod.properties` can be overridden by those in `application-live.properties`.
 </blockquote>

 </details>

 ---
-8. Which `pom.xml` file inside the Spring Boot framework defines versions of all pre-configured dependencies?
+8.Which `pom.xml` file inside the Spring Boot framework defines versions of all pre-configured dependencies?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)